Exhibit listings are published on a rotating basis as space allows.

 Museum of Fine Arts

-“Vantage Points,” paintings by Mernet Larsen.
-The exhibit “From the Heart: Folk Art on Paper” will be on display through Nov.
-13. 255 Beach Drive N.E., 27-896-2667 or fine-arts.org.
+“Vantage Points,” paintings by Mernet Larsen, through Oct.
+30. The exhibit “From the Heart: Folk Art on Paper” will be on display through Nov.
+13. The exhibit “Our America: The Latino Presence in American Art,” will run Oct.
+27-Jan.
+22. 255 Beach Drive N.E., 27-896-2667 or fine-arts.org.
 10 a.m.-5 p.m.
 Monday-Wednesday and Friday-Saturday, 10 a.m.-8 p.m.
 Thursday and noon-5 p.m.
 Sunday.
 Admission is “$5 after 5” Thursdays only.
 Admission: $17 adults, $15 seniors 65 and older, $10 students age 7 and older; free to museum members and children 6 and younger; group discounts available.
 Admission reduced to $10 5-8 p.m.
 Thursdays.
 Groups of 10 or more adults pay only $12 per person and student groups (including college) of 10 or more pay $4 each.
 Reduced student and school group admission is courtesy of The Stuart Society, the museum’s dedicated fund-raising auxiliary.

 Salvador Dalí Museum